Field Trips

 Other Upcoming Group Birding Opportunities

-Dates: May 6-10, 2026
+Date: May 23, 2026

 Location: Kinikin Road

-Join Don Marsh for a trip along Kinikin Road southeast of Montrose.
+Join Don Marsh on Saturday morning for a trip along Kinikin Road southeast of Montrose.
 This section of road can be very birdy in the spring if the winter has been wet.
 Birds we have a good chance to see and hear are Brewer’s Sparrow, Sage Thrashers, Yellow-breasted Chat, Lazuli Bunting, and Blue Grosbeak.
 Raptors are commonly seen.

-Date: Friday, 6/12/26
+Date: Friday, June 12, 2026

 Time: 8:00 a.m. (meet at North 2nd St. and Cascade parking lot)